Site: Outreach Community Ministries / Outreach Community Counseling Center

 Outreach Community Ministries is a family of faith-based, community service organizations serving DuPage County.
 This not-for-profit organization has been called into existence by local churches to respond supportively to the needs of individuals and families within the community.
 Outreach is committed to providing excellence in human services and demonstrating compassion for the whole person.
 Located in diverse communities in the western suburbs of Chicago, Outreach Community Ministries offers services in Warrenville (Warrenville Youth and Family Services), Wheaton (Wheaton Youth Outreach), Villa Park (York Community Resource Center) and Carol Stream (Outreach Community Center and Outreach Community Counseling Center).

 OCCC provides outpatient therapy services in various modalities (individual, family and group) with a wide range of ages (children, adolescents, young adults, adults).
 Common issues include depression, anxiety, ADHD, and conduct/behavioral concerns.
 Also, other issues include family conflict, domestic violence, child abuse and neglect, divorce and other losses, trauma, and substance abuse.
 Interns receive training in a variety of evidence based practices known to be effective in treating these concerns.
-Interns also have the opportunity to co-lead an adult trauma skills group; during this training experience, interns learn best practices in treating adult trauma and become more familiar with the professional literature in this area.
+Interns also have the opportunity to co-lead an adult trauma skills group or a psychoeducational group based on SPARCS curriculum for adolescents; during this training experience, interns learn best practices in treating trauma and become more familiar with the professional literature in this area.

 Outreach’s Assessment Clinic is also located at OCCC and provides state of the art psychological evaluation and consultation services to a broad spectrum of persons, ages and presenting problems.
 The OCCC doctoral intern works on the Assessment and Consultation Team (ACT) with the OCM psychologists, staff and other doctoral students in order to learn and serve in a collegial and collaborative environment.
 Referrals are received from the community (community center, other counseling programs), local schools/colleges (both public and private), medical clinics and police/probation departments and often are geared to clarifying diagnosis (i.e., ADHD, learning disabilities, mood disorders, behavioral/conduct, autism spectrum concerns, etc.), level of functioning and so on.
 The testing program integrates aspects of the School Neuropsychology conceptual model for more complex cases which involve learning, memory and/or attention/executive function concerns.